 Today, however, the "probability wave" interpretation of the wavefunction is facing an unexpected challenge.
 In November 2011, English physicists Matthew F. Pusey, Jonathan Barret and Terry Rudolph dropped a bombshell on quantum foundations research by turning this interpretation on its head.
-In a paper titled The quantum state cannot be interpreted statistically they derive a theorem (given mild assumptions) establishing that the abstract "probability wave" interpretation is inconsistent with quantum theory.
+In a paper titled The quantum state cannot be interpreted statistically they derive a theorem (given the mild assumption that states can be prepared independently), establishing that the abstract "probability wave" interpretation is inconsistent with quantum theory.
 According to their reasoning, for quantum mechanics to be consistent the wavefunction must be an objective entity or, as written in the original abstract, a "physically distinct state": [3]